 3. a greenish area around colonies caused by the incomplete lysis of the erythrocytes

 produced by bacteria - viridans effect).

 more visible after placing the blood agar at 4 °C for few hours.

-1. H. Raducanescu, V.Bica-Popii,1986.
+1. Helgomar Raducanescu, Valeria Bica-Popii,1986.
 Bacteriologie veterinara, Ed.

 2. Margaret Barnett, 1992.
 Microbiology Laboratory Exercises.
 Wm.
 C. Brown

 3. Murray, P.R., Baron, E. J., Jorgensen, J.J., Pfaller, M.A., and Yolken, R.H.
 Manual of

 Clinical Microbiology, 8th ed.
 ASM Press: Washington, DC, 2003.

 |Escherichia coli beta haemolysis